-Academic Calendar
+IGSP Academic Calendar

-This is a spring semester program.
-You need to arrive at the Frankfurt am Main (FRA) airport on

-Thursday, January 4, 2017, between 7 am and 11 am.
+This spring semester program is designed to fit the US academic calendar.
+You need to arrive at the Frankfurt am Main (FRA) airport on January 3, 2019, between 7 am and 11 am.

-Dopart US Wed Jap a

-Depart US: Wed, Jan.
-3

-Arrive Germany: Thurs, Jan 4

-Orientation: January 4-7

-Language Course 1: Jan 9 - Feb 20

-Break: Feb 21-Feb 26

-Language Course 2: Feb 27-April 17

-Break: April 18-April 22

-Literature Course: The first possible start

-date is April 23rd

-Last possible end date

-is Wednesday, May 30.

-The exact dates of the

-literature course will

-be announced in

-March 2018; the class

-will most likely meet

-two times/week.

-Fieldtrip to Berlin: April 28-May 1

-Move Out of May 30
+In 2 2010

+Jan 2, 2019

-Housing , 3
+Jan 3

-Departure from Because the end date

-Frankfurt for the literature

-course is not yet

-known you should

-book your flight home

-for May 31 or later.
-If
+Jan 4-7

+Jan 8-Feb 19

+Feb 20-Feb 25

+Feb 26-April 16

+May 4-May 7

+The first possible start date is April 23, the last possible end date is May 29.
+The exact dates of the literature course will be announced in March 2019; the class will most likely meet two times/week.
+May 29 or May 31.
+(Note that May 30 is a public holiday in Germany; it will not be

+possible to check out of your housing on that day.)

+Because the end date for the literature course is not yet known you should book your flight home for late afternoon/evening of May 29 or later.
+Please see the "Housing
-the course finishes

-earlier, you are free to

-depart earlier, so look

-for a ticket with a low
+for important info on booking your flight If the course finishes earlier, you are free to depart earlier, so look for a ticket with a low change fee!

-change fee!

-L change icc.